-International Students Program
+Admission for International Students

-We typically host 8 to 10 international students each year, coming to us from a variety of countries, and these students will stay for the duration of their high school career and graduate with their senior class.
+We typically host 8 to 10 international students each year, coming to us from a variety of countries, and we hope these students will stay for the duration of their high school career and graduate with their senior class.
 As an international student at Kalamazoo Christian High School you will be welcomed, cared for, encouraged, and challenged to become the best student and person you can be.
 We have monthly lunch dates with our international students to not only share food, but talk about how life is going at home and school.
 We celebrate the Chinese New Year by serving food to our student body which is a highlight of the year!
-Students are encouraged to share their culture with other students while at the same time learning what it is like to be an American student.
-Comments from our previous and current students always include 'we love our teachers and they are so kind and helpful.'
+Students are encouraged to share their culture with their classmates while at the same time learning what it is like to be an American student.
+Comments from our previous and current students always include ‘we love our teachers and they are so kind and helpful.’
 Teachers are committed to helping all students, but are sensitive to the needs of our international students and the language barriers that add to their challenges.

 - Students should apply through an agency due to liability reasons.
 An agency is beneficial in the handling of transportation, medical insurance, and other necessary arrangements that we are not equipped to provide for the student.